-There’s a lot of advice out there on the great wide internet telling you what you should do as a blogger and how you should do it.
+There’s a lot of expert advice out there on the great wide internet telling you what you should do as a blogger and how you should do it.
 If you’re even remotely considering adding a business element to your blogging venture, there’s even more advice.
 Perhaps advice is a bit too soft a word.
 Plenty of people are telling you what you absolutely MUST do to avoid being left behind as the world sails past you.

 This post will be about one of those musts that I’m rebelling against – building an email list.
 Not that there is anything wrong with choosing to build an email list because that works for you; the rebelling here is against the “must/should” part of it.
 And just to clarify, this isn’t getting people to follow your blog via email rather than via WordPress.
 This is getting people to give you their email address as part of signing up for a newsletter you create, as an example.